gouldsonium/the-modding-bungalo/_lists/rovaan/read-me.md

 ## Preamble

 Rovaan is a modlist for The Elder Scrolls V: Skyrim Special Edition that focuses on completely overhauling the game's visuals and gameplay to create a more challenging and immersive experience.
-A fork of the NGVO list which is a visual only modlist, Rovaan uses **CONTENT HERE**
+A fork of the NGVO list which is a visual only modlist, Rovaan is a EnaiRim\SimonRim mix with a de-leveled world and over 35+ new quests and modern combat.

 ## System Requirements